mlajtos/moniel/README.md

 ----------

 ## Quick Introduction
 Moniel is one of many attempts at creating a notation for deep learning models leveraging graph thinking.
 Instead of defining computation as list of formulea, we define the model as a declarative dataflow graph.
-It is *not a programming language*, just a convenient notation that can be executed.
+It is *not a programming language*, just a convenient notation.
+(Which will be executable.
+[Wanna help?](https://github.com/mlajtos/moniel/issues))

 Let's start with nothing, i.e. **comments**:
 ```